Never Risk More Than 2% Per Each Trade

 • Last Updated:

-One of the biggest questions that any trader faces is “how much should I risk on each trade?”
-Well, the answer to this question isn’t so simple.
+One of the biggest questions any trader faces is, “How much should I risk on each trade?”
+Well, the answer isn’t so simple.
 There is no “fixed dollar risk amount” that all traders adhere to.
-In fact, to truly answer this question, you will need to factor in your trading account balance, strategy, and risk tolerance.
+To truly answer this question, you must factor in your trading account balance, strategy, and risk tolerance.

-Read on to learn more about per trade risk management and how you can make the most out of your trading capital.
+Read on to learn more about per-trade risk management and how to maximize the profit from your trading capital.

 For active traders, one of the best ways of managing risk is on a per-trade basis.
-While it’s important to view profitability within the context of longer time frames, it’s also crucial to respect the risk posed by each and every trade.
+While it’s important to view profitability within the context of longer time frames, it’s also crucial to respect the risk posed by every trade.
 So, how can we do that?
-By ensuring that a single trade doesn’t place the trading account in any undue danger.
+Ensuring that a single trade doesn’t place the trading account in undue danger.
 In other words, don’t bet it all on one roll of the dice!

-• The trade’s maximum loss.
-It’s vital to define your maximum loss on a given trade before you take it.
-Typically, this involves locating an astute stop loss location for each trade.
+• The trade’s maximum loss: Defining your maximum loss on a given trade is vital before you take it.
+Typically, this involves locating an astute stop-loss location for each trade.

 From a practical standpoint, the forex market is a dynamic atmosphere with countless possibilities.
-Therefore, each and every forex trader has a multitude of potential profit and loss outcomes.
+Therefore, every forex trader has many potential profit and loss outcomes.

-In reality, you may make a lot of money, lose a lot of money, or hover near break-even with your trades.
-However, there is one thing for certain — without some type of risk management in place, your trading capital is in jeopardy!
+In reality, you may make a lot of money, lose a lot, or hover near break-even with your trades.
+However, there is one thing for certain — without risk management, your trading capital is in jeopardy!

 What is Money Management?